California Pregnancy-Associated Mortality Review: California Pregnancy-Related Deaths

 Maternal mortality is a key indicator of population health.
 Deaths in pregnancy and postpartum should be rare events, so routine and accurate surveillance of pregnancy-related deaths is an essential public health responsibility.

-While California has made progress to reduce maternal mortality through investment in maternal health programs, strong leadership and engagement of the maternity care community and targeted hospital quality improvement, more needs to be done to narrow racial/ethnic disparities.Explore the full report
+While California has made progress to reduce maternal mortality through investment in maternal health programs, strong leadership and engagement of the maternity care community and targeted hospital quality improvement, more needs to be done to narrow racial/ethnic disparities.See the report

 The California Pregnancy Mortality Surveillance System (CA-PMSS) is a statewide surveillance of deaths among Californians who were pregnant within the prior year.
 Funded by the federal Title V Maternal and Child Health Block Grant, the Maternal, Child and Adolescent Health (MCAH) Division of the California Department of Public Health (CDPH) initiated CA-PMSS and relies on a collaboration with three key partners: The Public Health Institute, Stanford University’s California Maternal Quality Care Collaborative, and a volunteer review committee of experts.